SeanJ88/EC2-Auto-recovery/README.md

 ### Suggested Improvements

-Currently, the Two Lambda Functions are written in NodeJS and are currently are await functions.

-All logic for the Lambdas are contained in the lib.js file.

-This file contains all the functions the Lambdas call to complete their functionality.

-These functions are currently not await/promise functions.

-To improve this repo, it might be worth changing the functions in lib.js to allow for async await and promise.

-This will make the Lambdas more functional.

 Potentially update JEST Tests to use AWS Mock to mock the AWS API Calls to test the Logic more efficiently without using example Data.